abwelch1/codewars-june/readme.md

 https://leetcode.com/problems/search-in-a-binary-search-tree/

-To submit post your sumbitted solution in your chat with the success tag
+To submit: post a screenshot of your accepted solution in your team's breakout chat

 Worth: 10pts +5 for Golang